richie-ma/cme.mdp/README.md

 ## CME market data overview

-So far, there have been Market by Price (MBP) data which aggregates all individual order information (e.g., size) at every price level, and Market by Order (MBO) data that can show all individual order details (e.g., order priority) at each price level.
+The CME distributes Market by Price (MBP) data which aggregates all individual order information (e.g., size) at every price level, and Market by Order (MBO) data that can show all individual order details (e.g., order priority) at each price level.
 The MBO data also provide